K-Haresh/Plan2Plate_SEPM/README.md

 # Plan2Plate

 Plan2Plate is a modern web application that helps you discover recipes, plan your meals, and generate shopping lists.
-Built with Next.js and TypeScript.
+Built with Next.js and TypeScript and Python.

 ## Features
+- User Registration and Login: Create your account to continue from where you left off
+- Forgot Password: If you forget your password No worries!Get your reset link to your registered mail.
 - Recipe Search: Find recipes based on ingredients you have
+- Upload and Share Recipe: Create your own recipes and share your innovation to the world.View yourrecipes in the profile section.
 - Meal Planner: Plan your meals for the week
 - Shopping List Generator: Get a comprehensive list of ingredients you need
 - Recipe of the Day: Get inspired with new recipes daily
+- Save Favourite Recipes : Get to save your recipes and view them at your own convenience
+- Rate and Review: Rate the recipes from 1-5 stars and leave a personalized review .Your Feedback is important
+- Cooking Timer: Cooking timers to assist you during cooking.
+Create Multiple teams and timers for multiple teams to avoid hassle.

 ## Getting Started